 Toxic chemicals have been linked to weight changes, diabetes, autoimmune disorders, and cancer.

 Chemical pollutants are present in food, cosmetics, personal care products, and household supplies.

 Some people are more susceptible than others to the effects of toxic chemicals because of their individual genetics.

 Just curious or concerned?

 Some food for thought:

-Unlike for other chemicals, such as lead or mercury, there are no established safe levels for BPA and phthalates.
+Unlike other chemicals like lead or mercury, there are no established safe levels for BPA and phthalates.

-Knowing your exposure level can empower you to make changes in your lifestyle, move the science forward, and influence policy.
+Knowing your exposure can empower you to make healthy lifestyle changes, move the science forward, and influence policy.